 A popular custom, the local flea market or “mercadillo” is a great and fun way to buy items at affordable prices.

-Crafted goods, ceramics, jewellery, classical guitars, designer clothes, fine wines and furniture are popular item to buy in Costa del Sol.
+Crafted goods, ceramics, jewellery, classical guitars, designer clothes, fine wines and furniture are the popular items to buy and make shopping in Costa del Sol.

 Popular Flea Markets in Costa del Sol